Abu9151/VBScript-Export-Tool/README.md

 ## How to Use
 1. Open SOLIDWORKS with your part file
-2. Run the VBScript file
+2. Open the .swp file and Run the file
 3. All configurations will be exported automatically

 ## Contact